Nine time Olympic swimming champion Mark Spitz famously said

 “We are like any team, we are a bit anxious, a bit nervous but also very excited.”

 Before a major event it’s right and proper to be excited isn’t it?
 The build up to a cup final or a massive tournament brings loads of nerves and tension but is also a real thrill.
 However, it would be absurd to be more excited about the warm-up than the match itself but so often this is the case at Christmas.
 The question for advent is are we more excited about Jesus than anything else this Christmas time?

 As we slow down and focus and reflect and remember why Jesus has come, we pray that excitement grows as we build up to the day itself.

 When you play in a big game or have an important tournament you invite those who are special to you along to witness it, don’t you?

 The events of Christmas are so exciting and such good news that we must pass it on.

-You could invite friends to join us for our Big Online Christmas Event.
-Make the most of online carol services and Christmas services and invite team-mates and club-mates to hear more about the most amazing news in the world - that God himself has come down to “seek and save the lost.”
+You could invite friends to carol services or Christmas services so that your team-mates and club-mates may hear more about the most amazing news in the world - that God himself has come down to “seek and save the lost.”

 Be bold in your invites and be prepared this advent time to remember and celebrate the greatest news in the world.